Back to our work

 The 15 national Patient Safety Collaboratives (PSCs) will support Integrated Care Systems (ICS’s) to deliver the national programmes

-In Greater Manchester and Eastern Cheshire (GMEC) the Maternity and Neonatal Safety Improvement Programme (MatNeoSIP) is delivered by Health Innovation Manchester (HInM) under the leadership of Stuart Kaill (Senior Programme Development Lead), Caroline Finch (Programme Development Lead) and Rebecca Williams (Project Manager)
+In Greater Manchester (GM) the Maternity and Neonatal Safety Improvement Programme (MatNeoSIP) is delivered by Health Innovation Manchester (HInM) under the leadership of Stuart Kaill (Senior Programme Development Lead), Caroline Finch (Programme Development Lead) and Rebecca Williams (Project Manager)

-- Improve the safety and outcomes of maternal and neonatal care by reducing unwarranted variation and provide a high-quality healthcare experience for all women, babies, and families across maternity and neonatal settings.
+The mission of MatNeoSIP is to create and embed the conditions for all staff to improve safety and outcomes of maternal and neonatal care by reducing unwarranted variation and providing a high-quality healthcare experience for all women, babies and families across England.

 Areas of Improvement